 With over 150 parks, miles of scenic trails, 15 golf courses, beer gardens, dog parks, beaches, community centers, botanical gardens, nature trails and hundreds of events, there's always something new to discover in your Milwaukee County Parks.

-MCSO provides law enforcement services for the Circuit Court, GMI Airport, and the County Institutions, patrols the freeway and maintains the county jail.
+MCSO provides law enforcement services for the Circuit Court, Milwaukee Mitchell International Airport, and the County Institutions, patrols the freeway and maintains the county jail.

 With 60 Routes and 5,500 bus stops - MCTS is the best way to get around Milwaukee County.